riannamarquez/Annecy-Rianna-PythonDecalFa25-Final/README.md

 After downloading the file, we have to use several python packages to read the file.
 Specifically, we downloaded numpy, matplotlib, matplotlib.pyplot, and h5py.
 After storing the fieldname and data as a variable, we can start exploring the data.
 We first store the strain data and look at the metadata in order to make a time vector.
 We plot the data as a time series.
 It’s hard to discern any details so we zoom in on a specific time series to look at a few seconds of data.
 10,000 samples is about 2.4 seconds.

-**Note that our code is labeled "GW Data NEW" as a PDF in the Jupyter folder of this repository**
+**Note that our code is labeled "GW Data NEW (Final PDF)" as a PDF in the Jupyter folder of this repository**